-Beachfront Baby claim that this ring sling is good for general baby wearing, not just in the water.
-We didn’t find that to be the case.
-The fabric seems to slip through the rings too easily when the sling is dry even when we correctly spread the fabric across the load-bearing shoulder.
+But you’ll need another carrier for dry-wearing.
+The fabric on the Beachfront Baby seems to slip through the rings too easily when the sling is dry even when we correctly spread the fabric across the load-bearing shoulder.
 None of us felt comfortable going truly hands-free with this sling – one hand was under baby’s butt the entire time.

 For general hot-weather baby-wearing the Beachfront Baby Ring Sling doesn’t stack up.
-But get in the shower or pool and this sling shines!
-The fabric grips beautifully when wet and like all ring slings the learning curve is gentle.
+But get in the shower or pool and this sling starts to show its usefulness.
+The fabric grips well when wet and you don’t need a PhD to learn how to use it.